amindell11/WildfireSpreadPrediction/README.md

 ## 📜 License / Citation

-You may use or build upon this code, but please cite the original paper [Zhuang et al. (2021)](https://arxiv.org/abs/2112.02447) if you make use of the dataset parsing utilities or data normalization strategies.
+You may use or build upon this code, but please cite the original paper [Huot et al. (2021)](https://arxiv.org/abs/2112.02447) if you make use of the dataset parsing utilities or data normalization strategies.

 ---